 Many infectious disease experts and other physicians have a hard time with this concept.
 They have been trained that a relatively short course of antibiotics should clear up any infection once and for all.
 The concept of “post-treatment Lyme disease syndrome” (PTLSD) doesn’t fit well with their understanding of infectious disease.
 They may describe such patients as hypochondriacs who are grasping at straws to explain their fatigue and depression.

 Some doctors are quick to shoot the messenger.
 One critic of Jane Brody and the editors of the New York Times dismissed the idea that there is such a thing as chronic Lyme disease.
 He described this notion as nonsense that belongs in the conspiracy theory category.
 He went on to chastise the Times for even advancing the idea that Lyme disease could last and last for some people, especially if the test for Lyme is negative.

-What has seemingly been ignored is that there are many different infectious organisms transmitted by ticks.
-A patient may have more than one infection, which complicates diagnosis and treatment even further.
+The critics are apparently ignoring evidence that there are many different infectious organisms transmitted by ticks.
+Any given tick may carry several of them.
+As a consequence, a patient may have more than one infection.
+Ov course, this complicates diagnosis and treatment even further.
 Here are some examples:

 Anaplasmosis (Ixodes scapularis)

 Bartonellosis (many different ticks, fleas & biting flies)

 Powassan virus (Ixodes scapularis, Ixodes cookei or Ixodes marxi)